nickretallack/inputex/GUIDELINES.md

 The translations are managed on LocaleApp: http://www.localeapp.com/projects/6326

-To pull the new translations, install https://github.com/neyric/node-yui-localeapp and run the "localeapp-to-project" command.
+To pull the new translations, you'll get to be registered as 'Developer' in the inputex project on localeapp and the look in the settings section.

-Then rebuild modules.
+Then install https://github.com/neyric/node-yui-localeapp, cd into the inputex root directory.

+You can now run the "localeapp-to-project" command with your PROJET_API_KEY as an argument.

+Rebuild modules.
+You're done!